RedDuality/WYD_Deploy/README.md

 ## 2. The Initial Manual Deployment 🎬

-### 0. Create the secrets.yaml
+### 0. Configure the environment variables
+Inside congif,

-Copy secrets-blueprint.yaml into a new file secrets.yaml.
+  1. Copy secrets-blueprint.yaml into a new secrets.yaml file.
 Then modify the variables.
+  2. Configure config.env and rest-server-config.yaml files

 ### 1. Copy the deplyment files